Planning permission

 Planning decisions

-From 9 September 2024, Planning decisions will no longer be accompanied by stamped drawings.
+Planning decisions are no longer accompanied by stamped drawings.
 The Decision Notice will list the particulars considered and determined, including a list of plans/drawings.

 Contact